 This strongly flavored sea salt is a great addition to many dishes and should mainly be used as a garnish.

-How to Use It: Use it as a garnish on deviled eggs, salads, grilled meat, fruit, or desserts.
+How to Use It: Use it as a garnish on deviled eggs (this is my favorite way to use it), salads, grilled meat, fruit, or desserts.
 You can also use it to add flavor to cocktails or other drinks.

 Flavor: Strong smoky flavor with some nuttiness.

 Cost: Black lava salt is expensive and usually around the same price as Hawaiian red salt.